 Rest Interval = Long (3-5 min)

-My first reference was a group of 15 college men with experienced lifting.
-(3 strength training workouts, a week for at least 3 years.
-The data was collected over a 4 week period with testing 1 time a week.
-Subjects continued their normal workout routine throughout the study, but could not perform bench or squats in their personal workouts.
-They also did not exercise on the testing day.
-The test consisted of 4 sets of squats and bench with a 1, 2, or 5 minute rest interval between sets.
-Prior to the test the subjects completed two warm up sets.
-The first work set the subjects performed their 8RM.
-Subjects tested under 3 second eccentric followed by a 1 second concentric.
-The bench and squat were performed with an Olympic weight bar through a full ROM.
-There was a big difference in the 1 minute and 5 minute rest interval and between 2 and 5 minute rest intervals.
-There was no significant difference between 1 and 2 minute rest intervals.
-With the number of rest intervals being increased the volume increased.
+My first reference was a group of 15 college men with lifting experienced.
+These individuals have been performing 3 strength training workouts a week for at least 3 years.
+The data was collected over a 4 week period with testing once a week.
+Subjects continued their normal workout routine throughout the study.
+However, they could not perform bench or squats in their personal workouts.
+They also did not exercise on test days.
+The test consisted of 2 warm up sets followed by 4 sets of squats and bench presses.
+Rest intervals were 1, 2, or 5 minutes between sets.

-My third reference took a group 16 recreationally trained men who randomly got assigned to 1,3,5 minute rest interval groups.
-This was is to determine the effects of different rest intervals on upper and lower body strength after a 16 week resistance training program.
-Each group performed same nonlinear periodized training model.
-Max strength was taken at baseline, 8 weeks and the 16th week, for the leg press and bench press.
-The results for the bench press were increased by the 3 and 5 minute group, and both were significantly higher than the 1 minute group.
-However, for the leg press all groups were significantly stronger but both the 3 and 5 minute group were stronger than the 1 minute.
+My third reference took a group 16 recreationally trained male test subjects.
+They were randomly assigned to 1,3,5 minute rest interval groups.
+This was is to determine the effects of different rest intervals on upper and lower body strength.
+Also, this was after a 16 week resistance training program.
+Each group performed the same nonlinear periodization training model.
+Exercises used were the leg press and the bench press.
+Max strength was tested at baseline, 8 weeks and the 16th week.
+The results for the bench press were increased by the 3 and 5 minute group.
+Both were significantly higher than the 1 minute group.
+However, for the leg press all groups were significantly stronger.
+However, both the 3 and 5 minute group were stronger than the 1 minute.

 Willardson, Jeffery; A Brief Review: Factors Affecting The Length of The Rest Intervals Between Resistance Exercise Sets.
 Journal of Strength and Conditioning Research, 2006, National Strength and Conditioning Association